Staten Island Ferry: Early years

 Cornelius Vanderbilt, an entrepreneur from Stapleton, Staten Island, who would become one of the world's richest people, started a ferry service from Staten Island to Manhattan in 1810.
 Just 16 years old, he had sailed extensively enough in his father's periauger that he could easily navigate the New York Harbor Estuary on his own.
 He was given $100 for his birthday in May 1810, which he used to purchase a periauger called Swiftsure.
 Vanderbilt used his boat to transport passengers from Staten Island to the Battery at Manhattan's tip.
 He competed against other boatmen providing service in the harbor, who called him "Commodore" because of his youthful eagerness; although the nickname was intended to be jocular, it applied to him for the rest of his life.
 The War of 1812 meant restricted access to New York Harbor from elsewhere along the East Coast.
 During the war, Vanderbilt profited from carrying cargo along the Hudson River, and he bought extra boats with these profits.
 After the war, he transported cargo in the harbor, earning even more money and buying more boats.

-Around the same time, U.S. Vice President Daniel D. Tompkins secured a charter for the Richmond Turnpike Company as part of his efforts to develop the village of Tompkinsville, which would become Staten Island's first European settlement.
+Around the same time, US Vice President Daniel D. Tompkins secured a charter for the Richmond Turnpike Company as part of his efforts to develop the village of Tompkinsville, which would become Staten Island's first European settlement.
 The company was incorporated in 1815, and the land comprising Tompkinsville was purchased around this time.
 The company built a highway across Staten Island; it also received the right to run a ferry to New York.
 The Richmond Turnpike Company began to operate the first motorized ferry between New York and Staten Island in 1817, Nautilus, which was commanded by Captain John DeForest, the brother-in-law of Cornelius Vanderbilt.
 This new ferry broke the short monopoly on steamboat operations that had been held by the Fulton Ferry, which had connected Manhattan and Brooklyn since it began operation in 1814.
 Since the steamboats provided much faster means of transportation across the harbor, Vanderbilt sold all his ships to his father in 1818.
 He subsequently started working for Thomas Gibbons, a small-steamboat operator, operating steamboat lines for Gibbons in New Jersey before later operating his own lines in New York.